mosip/documentation/docs/inji-mobile-wallet/versions/version-0.11.0-inji/README.md

 Please find below the details for the **Inji Version 0.11.0** release:

-### VC download using KBA
+### VC download using KBA method

-Sunbird Credentials is now successfully onboarded as an issuer with Inji Mobile.
-This successful onboarding now demonstrates that Inji Mobile wallet has proven capability to integrate with any credential issuer supporting **OpenID** protocol and issues Verifiable Credentials (VCs) based on OpenID4VCI standards.
-Sunbird C currently offers Insurance Credentials which can be downloaded into Inji mobile wallet upon integrating with eSignet 1.4.0 using Knowledge Based Authentication (KBA) method.
+Inji Mobile wallet has proven capability to integrate with any credential issuer supporting **OpenID** protocol and issues Verifiable Credentials (VCs) based on **OpenID4VCI** standards.
+To demonstrate the implementation of VC download using KBA (Knowledge Based Authentication), Inji mobile wallet integrated with eSignet 1.4.0, can now connect with any issuer preferring user authentication based on the information provided by the issuer to the holder.

 ### Data backup and restore